 Can Any PSU Work with Any GPU?

 After the connectors have matched, you need to match the power rating of your computer’s PSU.
 Your graphics card must work appropriately without getting underpowered.
-For selecting the PSU for your GPU, you will have to add up the power consumption ratings of all the hardware in your PC.
+For selecting the PSU for your GPU, you must add up the power consumption ratings of all the hardware in your PC.

 This hardware includes your motherboard, RAMs, SSDs, keyboard, mouse, mic, and graphics card.
 The power supply you will upgrade should be more than the sum of the power of this hardware altogether.
 Such a power supply will provide the demanded power for all the hardware or devices in your PC.

-The advantage of upgrading to a more powerful power supply is that it provides videos with the GPU demanded and makes your computer system expandable.
+The advantage of upgrading to a more powerful power supply is that it provides videos with the GPU demanded and expands your computer system.
 In other words, you can add and upgrade your hardware, such as motherboard, GPU, CPU, SSDs, etc., without any problems in a computer with a higher PSU.

 Can I Use 2 PSUs in 1 PC?